samjok/tykkipeli/README.md

-## Tykkipeli 0.6.0
+## Tykkipeli 1.0.0

-Browser game made with JavaScript and React
+Browser game made with JavaScript and React.

+Idea of the game is trying to dodge bouncing balss and shoot them by cannon.
+Move cannon an its pipe by arrow keys and shoot with z key.

 Try game online: http://keen-crowd.surge.sh/